arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 The digital pins of the Nicla Vision can be used as inputs or outputs through the built-in functions of the Arduino programming language.

+***The Nicla Vision digital I/O's are low power, so to drive output devices like LEDs, resistive loads, buzzers, etc, it is recommended to use a MOSFET driver or a buffer to guarantee the required current flow.
+Learn more about the Nicla I/O's considerations [here](https://docs.arduino.cc/learn/hardware/nicla-form-factor).***

 As an application example after learning the __Digital Pins__ basics, we are going to control an LED using a push button.
 See the wiring below:

 ![Digital I/O example wiring](assets/digital-io.svg)